Auxonne: Demography

-In 2017 the commune had 7,622 inhabitants.
+The inhabitants of the commune are known as Auxonnais or Auxonnaises in French.

 Economy

 The town has a branch of the Chamber of Commerce and Industry of Dijon.

 Transportation

 The commune has a railway station, Auxonne, on the Dijon–Vallorbe line.

 Culture and heritage

 Civil heritage

 The commune has a number of buildings and structures that are registered as historical monuments: